Aziz-ur-Rehman11/Prodigy-ML-Virtial-Internship-Tasks/README.md

 # Prodigy-ML-Virtial-Internship-Tasks
-This is a repo with the 5 tasks that i peformed for completion of my virtual Internship at Prodigy Infotech
+This is a repo with the 5 tasks in the virtual Internship at Prodigy Infotech.
+I had no use of completing the internship. just completed the task for it was a normal (not good) learning experience.
+Do follow my account if you made use of it.

 ## Task 1